 Ensuring Safety At Rail Stations and Rail Stops

 The constant monitoring of our nation’s railway infrastructure is essential to prevent vandalism, theft, and terrorism.
 The nation’s train stations and stops present an interesting challenge, as many of them can be found in remote areas and are no longer fully staffed.
-But advances in technology, like wireless, cloud-based security systems, means that security cameras for railways can be installed virtually anywhere, and trains and tracks can be monitored around the clock – and in the most remote areas.
+But advances in technology, like wireless, cloud-based security systems, mean that security cameras for railways can be installed virtually anywhere, and trains and tracks can be monitored around the clock – and in the most remote areas.

 When choosing a camera surveillance system to monitor railway stations and/or stops, consider the following features: